dm-kamaev/promise_mtd/README.md

 ```

 ### filterParallel(Array, { pool: number }, function(el, index): Promise<Boolean>): Array<any>
-It's method same as `filter`, but actions executed parallel.
-The `pool` is maximum number of promises executed parallel.
-In other words, number promises which may be executed simutalneously equal or less value of `pool`.
+It's the same method as `filter`, but actions are executed in parallel.
+The `pool` is the maximum number of promises executed in parallel.
+In other words, number of promises which may be executed simutalneously is equal or less than value of `pool`.
 ```js
 const result = await promiseMtd.filterParallel([ 1, 2, 3, 4 ], { pool: 2 }, async function(el, i) {
   await promiseMtd.timeout(el * 1000); // inbuilt promifisified version for setTimeout